Why Setting Boundaries Feels So Hard — Even When You Know They Matter

 This is where Clinical EFT can be helpful.

-In Clinical EFT work, we are not simply practicing scripts.
 We are working with what happens inside when you imagine saying no.

 Because the real block may not be that you do not know what to say.

-Will they be angry?
+“Will they be angry?
 Will they leave?
 Will they think I’m selfish?
-Will they stop trusting me?
-Will I hurt them?
-Will I be misunderstood?
 Will I lose my place in the relationship?
-Will I still be loved if I am not useful?
+Will I still be loved if I am not useful?”

-The belief might be: I have to be useful to be loved.
-If I disappoint people, I’ll lose connection.
+The belief might be something like: “I have to be useful to be loved.
+If I disappoint someone, I’ll lose connection.
 My needs cause problems.
-I’m selfish if I choose myself.
-I have to keep everyone happy.
-Other people’s feelings are my responsibility.
+I’m selfish if I choose myself.”

 This work is not about blaming the past.